georgeflanagin/spellingbee/README.md

 Credit: https://nytimes.com/spellingbee

+NB: You are looking at the `master` branch.
+Be sure to take a look at the other branch, `parallel`.
+It solves all possible Spelling Bee puzzles by distributing the work among multiple processors.
+It is a nice use of `fork` and `wait`, as well as the read-only nature of the dictionary.

 **TL;DR version** --- *build words at least 4 letters long from a set of 7 letters, where one of them is required.
 There is never an `S` in the set, and there is at least one word that contains all seven letters (the "pangram").*